 'Cargo containers: biosecurity aspects and procedures' details information on biosecurity requirements for risk management of containers and the cargo and packaging materials they carry.
 Cargo containers have many potential biosecurity risks including timber pests, soil, plant and animal matter.

 Importers must satisfy Australian biosecurity concerns and comply with biosecurity conditions applicable at the time of entry.
-The Commonwealth of Australia through the Department of Agriculture, Water and the Environment is not liable for costs arising from or associated with decisions to import based on conditions presented here, which are not current at the time of importation.
+The Commonwealth of Australia through the Department of Agriculture, Fisheries and Forestry is not liable for costs arising from or associated with decisions to import based on conditions presented here, which are not current at the time of importation.

 Biosecurity issues associated with containers or the goods they carry